Gambrill State Park8602 Gambrill Park RoadFrederick MD 21702

 Picnic tables, grills, restrooms, and playground facilities are available at Gambrill State Park.
 The High Knob area also offers three rustic log picnic shelters, available for rent from April through October.
 Pets are allowed in the day-use area

-The Rock Run area of Gambrill State Park has a campground with 34 campsites.
-Tent camping will start April 4, 2014.
-Each campsite has a picnic table, fire ring, and lantern post.
-Some campsites also have electric hook-ups.
-All types of camping units are welcome.
+The Rock Run area campground has 13 basic sites, 9 tent only sites, and 8 sites with electrical hookup.
+Each campsite has a picnic table, fire ring, and latern post.
 A dump station is available for sewage and potable water.
 A bathhouse is located at the center of the campground, with hot showers and flush-toilets.
 Pets are allowed in the campground, but must be kept on a leash and attended at all times.

 Rock Run Campground Address: 8002 Gambrill Park RoadRock Run Bathhouse Address: 8170 Gambrill Park Road

-Four camper cabins with electricity are also available in the Rock Run Campground.
-Camper cabins are designed to sleep up to four people, with one bunk bed and one full size bed.
-Linens are not provided.
-Each cabin site has a picnic table, fire ring, and lantern post.
+Four camper cabins with electricity are in the Rock Run Campground.
+Each cabin has a double bed and a set of bunk beds and sleeps 4 people.
+Camper cabins have a picnic table, fire ring, and lantern post.
 All cooking must be done outside the cabin.
-The cabins do not have heat or air conditioning.
+The cabins have no heat.
 Campers may bring an electric heater or fan.
-Propane heaters are not allowed.
-Pets also are not allowed inside the camper cabins.
+Heat sources should not be left on while the cabin is unattended.
+No propane heaters are allowed.
+Campers must provide their own linens.
+Pets are permitted in Cabin 18.

 Tips for camping in black bear country: Bears do visit our campgrounds.
 Here are a few simple reminders to help keep you and the bears safe and ensure that you have an enjoyable stay.

 A small pond is located in the Rock Run area, just a short walk from the campground.
 The pond has a healthy population of large mouth bass, bluegill, and channel catfish.
-A Maryland fishing license is required for anglers ages 16 and over.
 Additional fishing information can be found in the Maryland Freshwater Sportfishing Guide.
+The pond is a Free Fishing Pond - no license required.
 Swimming or wading is not allowed in the pond.
 Pets also are not allowed in the pond.
-Purchase a Maryland Fishing License.

 The High Knob area of Gambrill State Park is known for its breathtaking views of the Frederick and Middletown Valleys.
 The park has three native-stone overlooks, which were all built by the CCC in the 1930’s.